 - Enhanced Ecommerce activated and set up for the website.

 - BigQuery Export enabled in GA360 to set up daily imports into BigQuery.

 objectID in your index.

-You can use the query below to export the data required to train both models.
-In the following code, you must replace:
+You can adapt the following query to export the user events required to train Algolia Recommend models.

-GCP_PROJECT_IDwith the name of the project that holds the GA360 data in BigQuery.
+GCP_PROJECT_ID: the name of the project that holds the Analytics 360 data in BigQuery

-BQ_DATASETwith the name of the dataset the exports are stored in.
+BQ_DATASET: the name of the dataset that stores the exported events

 DATE_TOwith the corresponding dates (in